apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 One one hand, Stewart has pulled off some successes from this difficult position, such as the narrow passage of the Broadway Plan and Vancouver Plan, and [permitting a record number of new homes in 2021](https://dailyhive.com/vancouver/vancouver-new-housing-approvals-2021).
 On the other hand, he has led a Council that is perceived as dysfunctional and slow to address the scale of our city’s crises – nobody wants a repeat of that this time around.

-To this end, Stewart has formed the Forward Together party, a group of Council candidates he hopes to have on his side as a coherent team.
-In what may not be a coincidence, Forward is running 6 Council candidates and a mayor, which paired together with the 4 Council candidates from ideologically similar OneCity makes for a full ballot.
+To this end, Stewart has formed the Forward Together party, a group of Council candidates he hopes to have on his side.
+In what may not be a coincidence, Forward is running 6 Council candidates, which paired together with the 4 Council candidates from ideologically similar OneCity makes for a full ballot.

-While as of Sep 21 [their platform details](https://www.forwardvancouver.ca/) are a little thin, Forward’s fundamental pitch is that Mayor Stewart has been pushing things in the right direction – a progressive and urbanist one – but hasn’t had the votes to fully get the job done.
+Forward’s fundamental pitch is that Mayor Stewart has been pushing things in the right direction – a progressive and urbanist one – but hasn’t had the votes to fully get the job done.
 So, if you re-elect him with a team that shares his vision, they’ll be able to double down and make progress more effectively.

 Of course, as frontrunner and incumbent, Stewart has been the focus of some minor… maybe not quite scandals, but brouhahas maybe?
 The weirdest was certainly a [leaked fundraising list that included property developers](https://www.vancouverisawesome.com/local-news/mayor-kennedy-stewart-donor-list-vancouver-bc-5847463), plus there have been ABC’s [claims that Stewart will implement a road tax](https://www.straight.com/news/kennedy-stewart-claims-and-abc-vancouver-denies-that-ken-sims-road-tax-ads-were-pulled-for) that the City does not actually have jurisdiction to implement.

-In the end though, Forward’s success at the polls will probably depend on whether enough voters see Council’s slow progress on the city's big problems as being despite of Stewart’s efforts, rather than because of them.
+In the end though, Forward’s success at the polls will probably depend on whether enough voters see Council’s slow progress on the city's big problems as being despite Stewart’s efforts, rather than because of them.

 If you would like to vote for some Forward candidates but not all six, there are a few tacks you could take.
 If you’re looking for progressive cred, they have three former NDP candidates on the ballot: **Dulcy Anderson**, **Tesicca Truong**, and Stewart’s wife, **Jeanette Ashe**.
 VDLC has endorsed Anderson, as well as Stewart’s communications chief **Alvin Singh**.
 Forward’s team for Council also includes accessibility advocate **Hilary Brown** and software developer **Russil Wvong**.

 <a name="vision"></a>
 ## Vision
-When the last election saw a resounding rejection of Vision – they were reduced from a council majority to zero seats – there was speculation that the party was done.
-However, it seems some are still loyal to the Vision – at least, loyal enough to make use of the once-powerful party’s remaining funds and contact lists and give things a real college try.
+When the last election saw a resounding rejection of Vision, reducing them from a council majority to zero seats, there was speculation that the party was done.
+However, it seems some are still loyal to the Vision – at least, loyal enough to make use of the once-powerful party’s remaining funds and contact lists to give things a real college try.

 Honestly, I’m not sure what to make of Vision’s campaign.
 On paper they have a reasonable urbanist-left platform – similar to Forward Together’s – and the party has name recognition, so it seems like their candidates could be electable.
 So far, though, they just don’t seem to have much in the way of momentum, endorsements, buzz, or… anything.